kkrt-labs/kakarot/docs/general/accounts.md

 - The hash of the starknet contract class.
 - A salt, for which we use the Ethereum address.
 - Eventual constructor arguments.
-We use the Ethereum address and the address of the Kakarot contract as the constructor argument.
+We use the address of the Kakarot contract and the Ethereum address of the account as constructor arguments.

-The deployer address is 0.
-This allows anyone to deploy a contract for any Ethereum address.
+- The deployer address, or zero.
+In our case, we always deploy from zero.

 This system ensures a deterministic calculation of the starknet contract address from an Ethereum address.
 However, this requires all inputs to be immutable, as changing any input will result in a different starknet contract address.
-This requires a two-step deployment process, where we first deploy a contract using a restricted class that will always stay immutable (`uninitialized_account`), and then upgrade the class of the contract to the desired account class using the most up-to-date class.
-This is abstracted away by the system, and users can deploy an account contract using the `deploy_externally_owned_account` entrypoint from Kakarot.
+This requires a deployment process, where we first deploy a contract using a restricted class that will always stay immutable (`uninitialized_account`), and then upgrade the class of the contract to the desired account class using the most up-to-date class.
+Anyone can deploy an account contract using the `deploy_externally_owned_account` entrypoint from Kakarot, or do the same manually using the `deploy` syscall.

 When an account is deployed, we make a library call to the `initialize` selector of its new implementation.
 This implementation is read directly from the storage